beebsis/beebsis/README.md

 ## Skills and Experience
 * ⚛️ ReactJS
-* 💻HTML, CSS, JS PHP
+* 💻HTML, CSS, JS, PHP
 * 🗄️SQL, JSON

 - 🔭 I’m currently working on focusining more on backend instead of front-end, in order to become more flexible.